 International Spaceflight Museum

-The International Spaceflight Museum (ISM) is a museum about the real world of space and spaceflight, built in the virtual world of Second Life.
-It's run by the Spaceflight Museum Planning Group, a group of enthusiasts and volunteers from around the world.
+The International Spaceflight Museum (ISM) is a museum about space and spaceflight, built in the virtual world Second Life (SL).
+It’s run by the Spaceflight Museum Planning Group, a group of enthusiasts and volunteers from around the world.
+I helped with the ISM starting in October of 2005, by making exhibits, building infrastructure, organizing events, writing documentation, giving tours and being a point of contact.

 This is a picture taken near the landing point where people first arrive at the ISM.
 I built it based loosely on the fountain at the Purdue University Engineering Mall.